voutilad/rp-connect-python/README.md

 `rp-connect-python` now supports multiple interpreter modes that may be set separately on each `input`, `processor`, and `output` instance.

-- `legacy`
-  - Uses multiple sub-interpreters, but configured to use the shared GIL and memory allocator.
-  - Balances compatability with performance, but not all Python modules support sub-interpreters.

-- `multi`
-  - Uses multiple sub-interpreters with their own memory allocators and GILs.
-  - Provides the best throughput performance for pure-Python use cases that don't leverage Python modules that use native code (e.g. `numpy`).

-- `single`
+- `global`
   - Uses a global interpreter (i.e. no sub-interpreters) for all execution.
+  - Allows passing pointers to Python objects between components, avoiding costly serialization/deserialization.
   - Provides the most compatability at expense of throughput as your code will rely on the global main interpreter for memory management and the GIL.

+- `isolated`
+  - Uses multiple isolated sub-interpreters with their own memory allocators and GILs.
+  - Provides the best throughput performance for pure-Python use cases that don't leverage Python modules that use native code (e.g. `numpy`).
+  - Require serializing/deserializing data as it leaves the context of the interpreter.

+- `isolated_legacy`
+  - Same as `isolated`, but instead of distinct GIL and memory allocators, uses a shared GIL and allocator.
+  - Balances compatability with performance.
+Some Python modules might not support full isolation, but _will_ work in a shared GIL mode.

 A more detailed discussion for the nerds follows.

-### Multi & Legacy Modes
+### Isolated & Isolated Legacy Modes
-Most pure Python code should "just work" with `multi` mode and `legacy` mode.
-Some older Python extensions, written in C or the like, may not work in `multi` mode and require `legacy` mode.
+Most pure Python code should "just work" with `isolated` mode and `isolated_legacy` mode.
+Some older Python extensions, written in C or the like, may not work in `isolated` mode and require `isolated_legacy` mode.

-If you see issues using `multi` (e.g. crashes), switch to `legacy`.
+If you see issues using `isolated` (e.g. crashes), switch to `isolated_legacy`.

 > In general, crashes should _not_ happen.
 The most common causes are bugs
 > in `rp-connect-python` related to _use-after-free_'s in the Python